5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 **NOTE**: RDRAND Patches for Sandy Bridge CPUs are no longer required since OpenCore 0.7.8 and must be disabled/deleted.

 ## Adding the Patches
-> **warning**: Before adding these patches to your config.plist, make sure you have a working backup of your EFI folder stored on a FAT32 formatted USB flash drive to boot your PC from just in case something goes wrong!
+> **Warning**: Before adding these patches to your config.plist, make sure you have a working backup of your EFI folder stored on a FAT32 formatted USB flash drive to boot your PC from just in case something goes wrong!

 ### Booter Patches
 - Copy the raw text of the OCLP [config](https://raw.githubusercontent.com/dortania/OpenCore-Legacy-Patcher/main/payloads/Config/config.plist) to the clipboard